What is the ECCB digital currency (DCash) pilot about?

 - Phase 1 (Development and testing)–began in mid-March 2019

-- Phase 2 (Rollout and implementation)– Initial rollout and implementation in Antigua and Barbuda, Grenada, Saint Lucia and St. Kitts and Nevis will commence in the second half of 2020.
+- Phase 2 (Rollout and implementation)– Initial rollout and implementation in Antigua and Barbuda, Grenada, Saint Lucia and Saint Christopher (St Kitts) and Nevis will commence in the first half of 2021.

 How will the DCash pilot be governed and executed?